 - Optional: food coloring

 Note: Make sure the egg whites are at room temperature before beginning.
 If you are concerned about ingesting raw egg whites, make sure that you buy pasteurized eggs to minimize risk or make our royal icing recipe using meringue powder, a product with desiccated and pasteurized egg whites.

 Using the whisk attachment, beat all together on low speed until well combined, for about 3 to 5 minutes.
-Although you can use a hand mixer if you desire, but it will likely take longer for the icing to reach the right consistency.
+Although you can use a hand mixer, be aware that it will likely take longer for the icing to reach the right consistency.

 Stop the mixer and scrape down the sides of the bowl.
 Restart the mixer and beat the mixture on medium speed until very thick, shiny, stiff, and white.
 This should take about 7 to 10 minutes.
 Check the texture to ensure that it is suitable for your needs.
 If you require a stiffer icing, add a little more powdered sugar at this point.